Tosh Berman

-Tosh Berman is a writer and poet whose work often focuses on figures of post-war France such as Jacques Mesrine, Serge Gainsbourg and Boris Vian.
+Tosh Berman (born 1954) is a writer and poet whose work often focuses on figures of post-war France such as Jacques Mesrine, Serge Gainsbourg and Boris Vian.

 Berman also founded the publishing house TamTam Books where he works as a publisher and editor.
-He also works as a buyer for the independent, Los Angeles-based book store Book Soup.
-His parents were the 60s icons Wallace Berman and Shirley Berman.
+He also works as a buyer for the independent, Los Angeles–based book store Book Soup.
+His parents were the 1960s icons Wallace and Shirley Berman.